 In addition, Ms. Hayes maintains an active pro bono practice.
-She has represented a charitable organization in connection with protecting its intellectual property, including trademark registration, and has volunteered with the Lawyers' Committee for Civil Rights Under Law to ensure eligible voters' access to participate in elections.
+She has represented a charitable organization in connection with protecting its intellectual property, including trademark registration, and volunteers with the Lawyers' Committee for Civil Rights Under Law to ensure eligible voters' access to participate in elections.

 Prior to joining Holland & Knight, Ms. Hayes clerked for the Honorable Marcia Morales Howard in the U.S. District Court for the Middle District of Florida.
-She was involved in criminal and civil bench and jury trials and gained experience in a variety of disputes, including business torts, employment litigation, securities litigation and insurance matters.
+She was involved in both bench and jury trials in criminal and civil cases and worked on a variety of matters involving the application of federal and state law related to business torts, labor and employment issues, securities litigation and insurance matters.

 While in law school, Ms. Hayes served as the executive articles editor for the Florida Law Review.
 She also worked as a teaching assistant for legal writing and appellate advocacy courses and tutored first-year students in criminal law and civil procedure.

 - University of Florida Levin College of Law, J.D., with honors

 - Georgia Institute of Technology, B.S., with high honors

 - District of Columbia

 - U.S. District Court for the District of Columbia